Donald Trump Maintains 25% Tariff on India, Cuts Duties for Bangladesh and Pakistan

 Indian businesses, especially those in apparel, pharmaceuticals, and engineering goods, may face increased pressure due to higher tariffs compared to regional competitors.

-India’s Ministry of Commerce has yet to issue an official statement, but analysts believe the move could trigger a diplomatic response or counter-measures, especially if Trump wins the 2024 election and re-enters the White House in January 2025.
+India’s Ministry of Commerce has yet to issue an official statement, but analysts believe the move could trigger a diplomatic response or counter-measures under President Trump’s new administration, which began in January 2025..

 Regional Reactions